 Alternative verification strategies

 As stated in Section “Rules and Regulations” of the Challenge “Rules and Procedures” document and in Section 4 of the Challenge Application Form, prospective Competitors are requested to contact the Challenge Organizers in case they feel that any part of the current set of Guidelines documents prevents them from successfully demonstrating a novel approach toward an autonomous under-ice environmental monitoring network.
 Due to the special importance of independent verification, and in the interest of the Challenge’s overall integrity and credibility, this applies to Challenge verification only within certain limits.
-However, should competitors feel that the presence of an externally mounted verification tag, as described above, would prove prohibitive to their specific attempt at completing the Challenge, they are free to provide the Organizers with an end-to-end plan for an alternative verification strategy.
+However, should Competitors feel that the presence of an externally mounted verification tag, as described above, would prove prohibitive to their specific attempt at completing the Challenge, they are free to provide the Organizers with an end-to-end plan for an alternative verification strategy.
 Any such proposal must conform to highest standards of traceability; be as independent as possible of the Competitor’s own navigation, logging, control, and data collecting system; fully amenable to external auditing and verification; as well as be fair and transparent to all other competing teams.
 According proposals and requests should be put forth as early as possible during the Challenge’s duration, and include as justification a scientifically sound estimation of the expected prohibiting impacts of an externally mounted verification tag, and desirably also the results of according live field tests and feasibility studies.

 Any decision to admit or exclude any alternative verification technology is solely and in final authority that of the Challenge Organizers.
 Competitors in particular agree to not challenge any decision by the Organizers, nor by the Judge Panel, that admits alternative verification technology or that awards, or does not award, prize money to an AUV for which alternative verification technology, as officially cleared for the Competition by the Organizers, was used.